Francis Crick: 1951–1953: DNA structure

 Sydney Brenner, Jack Dunitz, Dorothy Hodgkin, Leslie Orgel, and Beryl M Oughton, were some of the first people in April 1953 to see the model of the structure of DNA, constructed by Crick and Watson; at the time they were working at Oxford University's Chemistry Department.
 All were impressed by the new DNA model, especially Brenner who subsequently worked with Crick at Cambridge in the Cavendish Laboratory and the new Laboratory of Molecular Biology.
 According to the late Dr. Beryl Oughton, later Rimmer, they all travelled together in two cars once Dorothy Hodgkin announced to them that they were off to Cambridge to see the model of the structure of DNA.
 Orgel also later worked with Crick at the Salk Institute for Biological Studies.

 Crick was often described as very talkative, with Watson – in The Double Helix – implying lack of modesty.
 His personality combined with his scientific accomplishments produced many opportunities for Crick to stimulate reactions from others, both inside and outside the scientific world, which was the centre of his intellectual and professional life.
 Crick spoke rapidly, and rather loudly, and had an infectious and reverberating laugh, and a lively sense of humour.
 One colleague from the Salk Institute described him as "a brainstorming intellectual powerhouse with a mischievous smile. ...
 Francis was never mean-spirited, just incisive.
 He detected microscopic flaws in logic.
 In a room full of smart scientists, Francis continually re-earned his position as the heavyweight champ."

 Crick and Watson DNA model built in 1953 was reconstructed largely from its original pieces in 1973 and donated to the National Science Museum in London.

 Soon after Crick's death, there have been allegations about him having used LSD when he came to the idea of the helix structure of the DNA.
 While he almost certainly did use LSD, it is unlikely that he did so as early as 1953.
+In the late 1960s he was given LSD by Henry Todd who met Crick through his girlfriend who had modelled for Crick's wife.